natelandau/shell-scripting-templates/docs/function-list.md

 string $glue
 >The character or characters that will be used to glue the strings together.

-array $pieces
+list $pieces
->The array of strings to be combined.
+>The list of strings to be combined.

 #### Return